 It is recommended that lubrication of the breaker and its operating mechanism be a part of the periodic inspection and maintenance program, with not more than a two year period between lubrications.
 It is also recommended that all circuit breakers be operated at regular intervals, at least once a year, to insure the lubrication is in good condition and the breaker is operable.

 The lubrication chart, Figure 17, is divided into two methods of lubrication.
 The first method outlines the maintenance lubrication which should be performed at the time of periodic maintenance, and requires no disassembly.
 The second method outlines a lubrication procedure similar to that performed on the breaker at the factory, and should be used when a general overhaul of the breaker is necessary.

-General Electric Lubricants D50H15 and D50H47 are available in 1/4lb collapsible tubes.
+General Electric Lubricants D50H15 and D50H47 are available in 1/4 lb. collapsible tubes.
 It is so packaged to insure cleanliness and to prevent oxidation.

-PART LUBRICATION AT MAINTENANCE PERIOD ALTERNATE LUBRICATION (REQUIRES DISASSEMBLY) Sleeve Bearings - links, trip shaft, etc. (Teflon coated bearings) No lubrication required No lubrication required Sleeve Bearings - main crank shaft, driving pawl lever.
-(Bronze or cast iron) Light applica- tion of machine oil SAE 20 or SAE 30.
-Remove bearings or links, clean per instructions and apply D50H15 lubri- cant liberally.
-Contact Arm Hinge Assembly Cup bearing Loose rings between bushing and contact arm.
-No lubrication required.
-Wipe clean and apply D50H47.
-Roller and Needle Bearings Light applica- tion of machine oil SAE 20 or SAE 30.
+PARTS LUBRICATION AT MAINTENANCE PERIOD ALTERNATE LUBRICATION (REQUIRES DISASSEMBLY) Prop & Trip Shaft Bearings (Teflon coated bearings) No lubrication required No lubrication required Sleeve Bearings - main crank shaft, mechanism pawls, spring charging and operating linkages, etc. (Bronze) Light application of machine oil SAE 20 or SAE 30.
+Remove bearings or links, clean per instructions and apply D50H15 lubricant liberally.
+Contact Arm Hinge Assembly Cup Bearing Loose rings between bushing and contact arm No lubrication required Wipe clean and apply D50H47.
+Roller and Needle Bearings Light application of machine oil SAE 20 or SAE 30.
 Clean per instructions and repack with D50H15 lubricant.
-Ground surfaces such as cams, ratchet teeth, etc. (Surfaces coated with MoS 2 ) No lubrication required.
+Ground surfaces such as cams, ratchet teeth, etc. (Surfaces coated with ${ m MoS}2$) No lubrication required.
 No lubrication required.
-Ground surfaces such as latches, rollers, prop, etc. Wipe clean and apply D50H15 lubricant.
-Wipe clean and apply D50H15 lubricant.
-Silver plated contacts and primary disconnect studs.
-Wipe clean and apply D50H47.
-Wipe clean and apply D50H47.
+Ground surfaces such as latches, rollers, prop, etc. Wipe clean and apply D50H15 lubricant Wipe clean and apply D50H15 lubricant.
+Silver plated contacts and primary disconnect studs Wipe clean and apply D50H47 lubricant Wipe clean and apply D50H47 lubricant.
 Booster Cylinder Do not lubricate Do not lubricate Arcing Contacts Do not lubricate Do not lubricate

-Figure 17.
-Lubrication Chart
+Figure 17 Lubrication Chart.